koutilya12/FlyAway/README.md

 # flyaway
-An Airline booking Portal, Frontend with JSP &amp; Backend with Java, Hibernate &amp; Mysql
+An Airline booking Portal.
+Frontend with JSP, Backend with Java, Hibernate &amp; Mysql